 Testing the default FedSSO installation

-A very simple test is to invoke the URL of:
+When LDAP is the configured authentication method, a very simple test is to invoke the URL of:

 https://<yourserverFQDN>/idp/Authn/UserPassword

 which when all is in order, should render the default sign on page at which point you can sign in.
 On successful sign on you will still see an error page as it will not have originated from a site that is trusted.